PwnPeter/Proxmox-VE-Web-Interface/README.md

 }
 ```

-The value associated with one of the `os_equivalent' keys must match an equivalent `template_equivalent' key, ex:
+The value associated with one of the `os_equivalent` keys must match an equivalent `template_equivalent` key, ex:
 ```json
 os_equivalent = {
     "1": "CentOS", # this value (CentOS) match with